March 23, 2012 | By Sikh Siyasat Bureau

 What is very clear is when Sikhs have been sent to the gallows the executions have always been politically motivated and designed to teach Sikhs a lesson.
 However, those that have killed innocent Sikhs and been involved in what can genuinely be called ‘terrorism’ or genocide either are not even prosecuted or as has been demonstrated are spared the death penalty.

-The use of the death penalty undermines human dignity.
 The sheer barbarity of taking another person’s life under sanction of law and taking an ‘eye for an eye’ has no place in a modern, progressive criminal justice system.
 The Indian State cannot give life so it cannot take it away either.
 India needs to abolish the death penalty and take a step towards joining the league of civilised countries.